folio-org/docs/content/en/docs/Metadata/Inventory/_index.md

 -   **Subject.** Keyword search through all subject fields.
 This may include Library of Congress Subjects, FAST, and other subject vocabularies, including Genre/Form terms.
 -   **Instance HRID.** Human readable identifier for the record.
 -   **Instance UUID.** Universally unique identifier for the record.
+-   **All.** Searches across all fields in all record types.
+May impact performance.
 -   **Query search.** A search for advanced users to query by property names using CQL.
+-   **Call number.** [NEED TEXT HERE]
+-   **Browse call numbers.** The call number browse is based on the shelving order element in the item record; only Instances with item records will be retrieved.
+It includes LC, Dewey Decimal, NLM, SuDoc and Local call numbers.
+-   **Browse subjects.** The subject browse is based on  the Subject field in instance records.
 -   **Call number, eye readable.** Requires you to enter the call number exactly as it appears in the holdings record, including punctuation.
--   **Call number, normalized.** <i>NOT AVAILABLE IN KIWI </i>(will be available again in a subsequent release) Ignores any characters other than numbers and letters, such as punctuation and spaces.
+-   **Call number, normalized.** Ignores any characters other than numbers and letters, such as punctuation and spaces.
 -   **Holdings HRID.** Human readable identifier for the record.
 -   **Barcode.** Allows you to scan, copy/paste, or type a barcode.
 -   **Effective call number (item) eye readable.** Requires you to enter the call number exactly as it appears in the holdings record, including the punctuation and call number prefix.
--   **Effective call number (item), normalized.** <i>NOT AVAILABLE IN KIWI </i>(will be available again in a subsequent release) Ignores any characters other than numbers and letters, such as punctuation and spaces.
+-   **Effective call number (item), normalized.** Ignores any characters other than numbers and letters, such as punctuation and spaces.
 -   **Item HRID.** Human readable identifier for the record.

 You can also search for instance, holdings, or item records by selecting any of the filters in the **Search & filter** pane.
 Additionally, you can apply the filters after you perform a search to limit your results.
 The filters available vary depending on whether you are searching for an instance, holdings, or item record.
 See the sections below for more information.